-If you're thinking about getting a divorce, and guilt is making you question what to do next, the following advice may help you sort out your feelings.
+If you're thinking about getting a divorce, and guilt is making you question what to do next, the coach's insight below may help you sort out your feelings.

 Gloria answers: Yes, I would say that many stay in a bad relationship because they hope that someday things will change, it is what they know, and as uncomfortable as it is, it is still familiar.
 Neil Postman said,